-Depending on the anomaly in question, additional information may be displayed in Vehicle status" page 94.
+Depending on the anomaly in question, additional information may be displayed in Vehicle Status.

 Lane Assist

 The Lane Assist System helps the driver stay in his/her lane within the physical limits of the system.
 This function is not suitable and is not designed to keep the vehicle automatically in the lane.